- Brandfolder: #1 Best DAM System of 2023

 Get branding tips and expert advice delivered straight to your inbox.

-Any high-quality digital asset management (DAM) system should accomplish certain tasks:
+Any high-quality digital asset management (DAM) system should offer certain benefits:

 Now, we know it seems biased to vote Brandfolder the #1 digital asset management software, but we’re not the only ones that think Brandfolder is the best DAM: With a 98% customer retention rate and a 4.7-star rating from customer reviews, we have evidence to back our claims.

 Brandfolder is a highly-customizable DAM platform that can be tailored to support small businesses and professionals or grow with large enterprise corporations.
-We have a dedicated customer experience team that walks you through each step of set-up and onboarding: You can customize Brandfolder to suit your current needs — select storage space, add users and specify permissions, choose integrations, and map out your digital asset management taxonomy — and we help execute the switch and make updates or adjustments to your DAM in the future.
+We have a dedicated customer experience team that walks you through each step of set-up and onboarding: You can customize Brandfolder to suit your current needs — select storage space, add users, choose integrations, and map out your digital asset management taxonomy.
+Then, we help execute the switch and make updates or adjustments to your DAM in the future.

 Plus, Brandfolder has dozens of extra features to help you use assets in digital projects — you can convert and resize assets in Brandfolder, drop content into templates, create clips from video recordings, and more.
 You won't need any basic training to get started with Brandfolder, but if you want to explore these cool features, you can either play around with them on your own or use our online tutorials to learn more.